jhallen/joe-editor/docs/man.md

 __^K \\ 20__<return>__^Y__

-### Macros
+### Macros and commands

-A macro is a comma separated list of commands or named macros found in the joerc file.
+A macro is a comma separated list of commands.
 When the macro is executed, each command is executed until either the end of the list is reached, or one of the commands fails (non-zero return value from the command).
 Failed commands beep if you have beeps enabled (^T B).

 Hit __^\[ D__ to insert the current set of keyboard macros as text into the current buffer.

+#### Command prompt

+Execute a macro directly at the command prompt.
+Hit __ESC x__.
+Hit tab at this prompt for a completion list of all available commands.

+#### Define your own

+You can bind macros to key sequences or define your own named macros in the joerc file.

 ### Macro don't stop modifier